 A variety of invasive, minimally invasive, and non-invasive cosmetic procedures are used in aesthetic medicine.
 The global medical aesthetics market is growing as the aged population becomes more aware of such treatments and accepts novel treatments.
 Furthermore, evolving consumer attitudes around wellness, beauty, and healthy aging have increased aesthetic awareness and acceptability, boosting demand from new patient categories like men and millennials.

-The global aesthetic medicine market was worth USD 105 billion in 2021 and is expected to expand to USD 245 billion by 2030, with a CAGR of 9.8% between 2022 and 2030.
 By 2030, with an expected valuation of USD 60455 million Asia Pacific is the second largest market of Aesthetic medicines.
 For the period of 2022 to 2030, the CAGR of Aesthetic Medicines is expected to be 11.6% for the market Asia Pacific.